Devereaux Ferris: San Francisco Rush

 In April 2016, it was announced that Ferris had signed with the San Francisco Rush of PRO Rugby for that competition's first and only season.
 Ferris made his debut for the Rush on April 17, appearing as a substitute, in a 37–25 loss to Sacramento.
 Ferris made his first start for the Rush at scrum-half on April 24, in a 35–18 defeat to Denver.
 Ferris scored two tries in one match on two occasions during the season: on July 16 against the San Diego Breakers and on July 30 against the Sacramento Express.

 San Diego Legion

 Ferris was listed on the roster for the San Diego Legion for their inaugural season in Major League Rugby, but he did not make an appearance for the club.

 Seattle Seawolves

 Ferris signed with Seattle for the 2021 MLR season.

 NOLA Gold

 Ferris signed with NOLA Gold for the 2022 MLR season.

+Houston Sabercats

+Ferris signed with the Houston Sabercats for the 2023 MLR season.